Home > Articles > Convex Lens Image Formation

 Exam

-Updated on 11th October, 2024 , 5 min read
+Updated on 07th November, 2024 , 5 min read

-The convex lens is a lens that converges light rays that are parallel to its principal axis (i.e. converges incident rays towards the principal axis) and is relatively thick in the center and thin at the lower and upper edges.
+What is Convex Lens? - The convex lens is a lens that converges light rays that are parallel to its principal axis (i.e. converges incident rays towards the principal axis) and is relatively thick in the center and thin at the lower and upper edges.
 The edges are curved outward, not inward.
 It is used in front of the eye to sharply bend incoming light, causing the focal point to shorten and the light to focus properly on the retina.

-What is Convex Lens: Principle
+What is Convex Lens Principle?

 When light passes through a convex lens, it is bent or refracted towards the center of the lens.
 The amount of bending depends on the curvature of the lens and the angle of incidence of the light.
 The angle of incidence is the angle between the incoming light ray and the normal, which is an imaginary line perpendicular to the surface of the lens.